Result: JP

 - Risser 0

-We include cases of patients who either participated in our Schroth therapy, wore a Gensingen scoliosis brace, or both.
+We include cases of patients who either participated in the Scoliosis 3DC® Schroth therapy program, wore a Chêneau style scoliosis brace, or both.
 Each result is accompanied by a ‘backstory’ for insights into treatment history.
-For patients wearing a brace, xrays are 24 hours out of brace to ensure accuracy.
-A scoliosis xray taken just out-of-brace or immediately after scoliosis exercise will NOT reflect a true picture of the spine.

 Thank you to the patients who have permitted us to share their images and stories in an effort to help others.
 Their results defy claims that exercises for scoliosis are of no use.
 We’ve chosen to post cases with explicit permission with x-rays worthy of publishing.